-The below forms must be submitted before a grant agreement can be completed.
+The below forms must be submitted as part of the grant application.
 As some of these require approval from entities with a predetermined meeting schedule and agenda, it is strongly recommended to be proactive to avoid delaying the project, in case the application is successful.